ChiriVulpes/soulus/docs/CONFIG.md

 	}
 }
 ```
-This is the default configuration, which disables all spawns, from every dimension, in every biome, of every creature.
+This is a simple configuration, which disables all spawns, from every dimension, in every biome, of every creature.
 The first asterisk is a wildcard matching all dimensions, while the second asterisk is a wildcard matching all biomes, while the third asterisk is a wildcard matching all creatures.

 `spawn_chance` affects only natural spawns. `drops`, however, will affect all mobs.
 In this config, we see Minecraft's bones being removed from all Skeletons and Wither Skeletons.
 (Soulus bones are added by default, elsewhere in the config)